go-bindata/go-bindata/README.md

 ### Optional compression

-When the `-uncompressed` flag is given, the supplied resource is *not* GZIP compressed before being turned into Go code.
+When the `-nocompress` flag is given, the supplied resource is *not* GZIP compressed before being turned into Go code.
 The data should still be accessed through a function call, so nothing changes in the usage of the generated file.

 This feature is useful if you do not care for compression, or the supplied resource is already compressed.
 Doing it again would not add any value and may